 Logistic Regression

 Logistic regression, despite its name, is a linear estimator for classification rather than a regression one.
-Logistic regression is also known in the literature as logit regression, maximum-entropy classification (Max Ent) or the log-linear classifier.
+Logistic regression is also known in the literature as logit regression, maximum-entropy classification or the log-linear classifier.
 In this estimator, the probabilities describing the possible outcomes of a single trial are modeled using a logistic function.

-applied for it is easier.
-Ialso estimators which are rather more sophisticated sincebeforeinput features in logistic regression ivenessmin terms ofoutput
+Logistic regression is applied for it is easier to train and implement as compared to other methods.
+Meanwhile, logistic regression works well for cases that is linearly separable.
+It is also much easier to interpret than other estimators which are rather more sophisticated since the weight before each input features in logistic regression represents the importance and effectiveness of them in terms of the output prediction.

-fitting data to the estimatortingdataset butdataset whichestimatorwhere the trained modelsprojectprobably
+Weight Decay

+When fitting data to the estimator in machine learning, a common problem is over-fitting, which means the trained model performs well on training dataset but does not generalize well on test dataset which usually means the estimator is too complex where the trained model tries too hard to fit the training dataset.
+In this project, the model might over-fit probably because of too many input features.

-In order to prevent the model from over-fitting, a widely used method is adding weight decay (also known as L2-norm penalty) to the loss function of logistic regression. tingrealized by
+In order to prevent the model from over-fitting, a widely used method is adding L2 regularization (also known as weight decay) to the loss function of logistic regression.
+The purpose of L2 regularization is to let the weight decay to a smaller value, to a certain extent to reduce the problem of model over-fitting.
+In practice, L2 regularization is realized by simply adding a regularization item after the original cost function.